 If you’ve cleared those eligibility requirements, you can move onto applying for your general contractor license (if you need one!).
 The application process, too, differs depending on where you live.

 To give you an idea of what that application might entail, let’s use the example of a general contractor in the state of California:1

 - Pass the application exam

-- Provide a California business license and Tax ID (if LLC or Corporation)
+- Provide a California business license and Tax ID (if registered as an LLC or Corporation)

 - Give a fingerprinting live scan

 - Pass a Law and Business exam to show that you understand business management and construction law

 - Pay an initial licensing fee of $200

 - Provide a contractor bond or cash deposit of $15,000

 - Show a certificate of workers’ compensation insurance and general liability insurance (if applicable)